vict0rsch/PaperMemory/Readme.md

 There currently exists, to my knowledge, no centralized source for matching a preprint to its subsequent published article.
 This makes it really hard to try and implement best practices in terms of citing published papers rather than their preprint.

 My approach with PaperMemory is to try and notify you that a publication likely exists by utilizing the `note` field.
 You will occasionally notice `Accepted @ X` in a Paper's notes.
-This will be added automatically if you are on a known published venue's website (as PMLR or NeurIPS) but also from:
+This will be added automatically if you are on a known published venue's website (as Nature, PMLR or NeurIPS) but also from:
 * [PapersWithCode.com](https://paperswithcode.com)(https://paperswithcode.com/api/v1/docs/)
   * As PaperMemory retrieves code, it also looks for a `proceeding` field in PWC's response.
   * If it exists and is not `null` then it is expected to look like `${conf}-${year}-${month}`.
   * In this case a note is added to the paper: `Accepted @ ${conf} ${year} -- [paperswithcode.com]`
 * [CrossRef.org](https://crossref.org)
   * A query is sent to their [api](https://api.crossref.org/swagger-ui/index.html) for an exact paper title match
   * The response *must* contain an `event` field with a `name` attribute.
 If it does not it'll be ignored.
   * If it does, a note is added as: `Accepted @ ${items.event.name} -- [crossref.org]`
     * Try for instance [Attention-Guided Generative Adversarial Networks for Unsupervised Image-to-Image Translation](http://arxiv.org/pdf/1903.12296v3)
 * [dblp.org](https://dblp.org)
   * A query is sent to their [api](https://dblp.org/faq/How+to+use+the+dblp+search+API.html) for an exact paper title match
   * The oldest `hit` in the response which is not a preprint (`hit.venue !== "CoRR"`) is used
-  * If such a match is found, a note is added as: `Accepted @ ${venue} ${year} -- [dblp.org]\n${dblpURL}`
+  * If such a match is found, a note is added as: `Accepted @ ${venue} ${year} -- [dblp.org]`
+    * In this case, **the original Arxiv bibtex data is overwritten to use DBLP's**
     * Try for instance [Domain-Adversarial Training of Neural Networks](http://arxiv.org/pdf/1505.07818v4)
-    * DBLP venues are weird, for instance `JMLR` is `J. Mach.
-Learn.
-Res.`.
-There's a per-venue fix in the code, [raise an issue](https://github.com/vict0rsch/PaperMemory/issues/new) to add another venue fix
+    * Note that DBLP journals may use ISO4 abbreviations

 There's room for improvement here^, please contact me (an issue will do) if you want to help